 The game opens with a short cutscene in Los Alamos, New Mexico.
 A nuclear test in the desert causes an earthquake which reveals an ancient artifact.
 The game then jumps forward to present day, where Lara is given a cryptic mission by Ms. Jacqueline Natla through a laptop delivered to her by Natla's assistant Larson.
 Lara's interest is piqued when she is informed that there is an ancient artifact -- the Scion -- in the unexplored tomb of Qualopec in Peru.
 Lara takes the job, and the game begins.

-Tomb Raider was widely lauded by the public and press.
-The cutting edge graphics, atmospheric, intuitive gameplay, and almost unheard of use of a female protagonist caught the public's attention.
+Tomb Raider was widely lauded by the public and press, going on to sell an astonishing 8 million copies.
+The cutting edge graphics, atmospheric levels, stylish gameplay, cinematic presentation, and almost unheard of use of a female protagonist captured the public's attention.
 The game was a huge financial success that turned Eidos Interactive's financial woes around over-night.
 Lara Croft herself became an icon even outside of video games, appearing on magazine covers and eventually branching into Hollywood.
 Two Tomb Raider films were made featuring Angelina Jolie as Lara Croft.